ices-tools-dev/doc/README.md

 The code in these repositories can be browsed and downloaded.
 To apply for write access to specific repositories, please send an email to github@ices.dk.

-The distinction between the tools-prod and tools-dev areas is that github.com/**ices-tools-prod** contains software that is operational and maintained by the ICES Secretariat, while github.com/**ices-tools-dev** contains everything else (operational software maintained by scientists outside the
+The distinction between tools-prod and tools-dev is that github.com/**ices-tools-prod** contains software that is operational and maintained by the ICES Secretariat, while github.com/**ices-tools-dev** contains everything else (operational software maintained by scientists outside the